tjvr/website/pages/index.md

 LiveWires bookings are managed by [Scripture Union](https://events.scriptureunion.org.uk/).
 SU have been running summer holidays for over a hundred years.

 <a class="cta" href="https://events.scriptureunion.org.uk/event.php?id=1066" target="blank" rel="noopener" id="book-now">Book now!</a>

+Bookings close when the camp is full, or on 14th July at the latest, so book now to avoid missing out!

 Still have questions?
 Get in touch!
 Email Joel &amp; Roger at <a href="&#109;&#97;&#105;&#108;&#116;&#111;&#58;&#108;&#105;&#118;&#101;&#119;&#105;&#114;&#101;&#115;&#64;&#115;&#99;&#114;&#105;&#112;&#116;&#117;&#114;&#101;&#117;&#110;&#105;&#111;&#110;&#46;&#111;&#114;&#103;&#46;&#117;&#107;">&#108;&#105;&#118;&#101;&#119;&#105;&#114;&#101;&#115;&#64;&#115;&#99;&#114;&#105;&#112;&#116;&#117;&#114;&#101;&#117;&#110;&#105;&#111;&#110;&#46;&#111;&#114;&#103;&#46;&#117;&#107;</a>, or give them a call on [020 3397 1111](tel:02033971111).